mstemmer/kb-helper/README.md

 ## Importing the output into Seurat

-The repository also provides an R notebook to conveniently import the alignemt into Seurat.
+The repository also provides an R notebook to conveniently import the alignment into Seurat.
 In the notebook, just specify there again the sample_ids and references like this:

 ```